 An arteriovenous fistula or A-V fistula.
 Source: National Institutes of Health (NIH)

-- A graft (also called an arteriovenous graft or A-V graft), which is made by joining an artery and vein in your arm with a plastic tube.
+- A graft (also called an arteriovenous graft or A-V graft) is made by joining an artery and vein in your arm with a plastic tube.
 The plastic tube is placed in a U-shaped loop under your skin, joining the radial artery to a vein near the elbow.
 The graft is usually ready to use about 3 weeks after the surgery.
 A-V grafts are usually not as long lasting as A-V fistulas, but a well-cared-for graft can last several years.

 An arteriovenous graft or A-V graft.